aliabbasi95/ubuntu-setup-scripts/README.md

 ## Contact

-For any inquiries or suggestions, please reach out to info@aliabbasi.net.
+For any questions or comments, please contact [Ali Abbasi](mailto:info@aliabbasi.net).